- Slater International Center

 - Upon entry to the United States, the visa stamp in your passport must reflect your current nonimmigrant visa status, the visa must be unexpired, and, if the visa has a limited number of entries, it must have a remaining valid entry available on the intended date of re-entry to the United States.

-- You will be issued a Form I-94 Arrival/Departure Record to indicate your port of entry, date of entry, visa status and length of your stay.
+- You should receive a stamp in your passport indicating your port of entry, date of entry, visa status and length of your stay.